This website was created to help home owners with projects they can complete successfully, save money and be proud of!

 Have you ever had a pickup truck full of landscaping material that was going to take you 30 or 40 minutes to unload with a shovel?
 How would you like to cut that time down to 30 seconds?!
 Get yourself a Loadhandler truck bed unloader and give your back a break!
 They attach to your truck in minutes and can save you a bunch of time.
 I’ve got one and I love it!

+The Loadhandler is basically a one way, manual, conveyor belt that attaches to the tailgate of your truck.
+Before you load your truck you unroll the “drag sheet” to cover the bed of your pickup box and then you put your load on top of the drag sheet.
 When you are ready to unload your material you insert a manual crank handle into the shaft and start cranking.
 If the material in your truck is loaded properly, you can easily unload the truck and save a lot of wear and tear on yourself.

-What Can I Use A Truck Bed Unloader For?
+What Can I Use A Loadhandler For?

 Almost anything you put in the back of your truck will come out easier with a Loadhandler!
 Whether it’s bagged, boxed or dumped in by the tractor bucket full, you will benefit from using one.
 Just using it for pulling material or bags from the front of the box to where you can reach them, will save a lot of climbing up and down.
 Below are just a few examples of what it can be used for, but you are only limited by your imagination.